ahcortes/Autonomous-Vehicles/README.md

 <p align="center"><img src="Images/Team2_ESP32_WiringDiagram.png" /></p>

 ## Software
-This Code was written using using VSCode and the PlatformIO extension for use on the ESP32-DevKitC micro controller.
+This Code was written using VSCode and the PlatformIO extension for use on the ESP32-DevKitC micro controller.
+Code for flashing the ESP32 can be found under nodeMCU-32S-DualCore/src/main.cpp .
+We also recommend using Platform.io for developing on the ESP32, which helps in flashing the webserver Javascript code to the ESP32.
+The Javascript code is found under nodeMCU-32S-DualCore/data/ .
+Configuring a new ESP32 device is simple, just change the Wifi SSID and password parameters.

+An example for reading and sending JSON strings through serial can be found under scripts.
+These existing scripts subscribe to ROS /throttle and /steering topics, packaging and sending them over Serial.

+This repository is set up to be easily git-cloned as a ROS package.
+Simply create a new package and clone the contents of this repository into the package folder, making sure to edit the package name as necessary.

+Also included under mechanical/ are CAD files for camera mounts, base plates, and protective walls which we used on our car.
+Feel free to alter and use these files.

 Further project details and video demostration can be found here: [ESP32 Web Server Project](https://docs.google.com/document/d/1h9dRktVf6lAae34t0Z2zWiOfpSByz_bvqmT_pmIQF1w/edit#)

-### Data Folder
-Contains all of the HTML, JavaScripts, and CSS files needed to make the webserver function

-### Src Folder
-Contains all of the C++ files need to handle comunications between the Jetson Nano, ESP

-### ESP32 (LOLIN32) Code
 ### Website Code
 The website server code is divided into 3 parts: HTML, CSS, and JavaScript.
 The HTML governs the look of the site, CSS handles the layout, and JavaScript handles the button events.
 In order to push the server data onto the ESP32, you need to store the website code in a folder named data and upload a filesystem image via platformio.